Khador Iron Fang Character Cavalry Solo

 - Concussion Lance - 2" reach, P+S 16 charge-only melee weapon.

 - Lance - This weapon can only be used to make charge attacks.

-- Warhead - On direct hit, place a 4" AOE centered on the target that does POW 10 blast damage to other models (blast damage is not considered to be from an attack).
-A critical hit causes all models under AOE to be knocked down.
-This model is not effected by Warhead.
+- Warhead - On direct hit, you can center a 4" AOE on the target.
+All models except the attacker are hit and suffer a POW 10 blast damage roll.
+This damage is not considered to be from an attack.
+Also, on a critical hit, models in the AOE become knocked down.

 - Pommel Spike - 1" reach, P+S 10 non-charge-only melee weapon.